- Portable Games

 "That's true.
 I think using it as you please without his permission would be bad.
 But I wonder where Rain's uncle went."

 "The islanders are weird too.
 They were cheery before.
-Now they're strangely distant."
+Now they're oddly distant."

 "Besides what that other guy Paul mentioned.
 We're not leaving the island tomorrow."

-"Paul's an orphan my uncle loved from the time he was small.
-Although he's a slightly weak-minded cry-baby, he's a very kind kid."
+"Paul's an orphan my uncle loved from when he was small.
+Although he's a bit of a weak-minded cry-baby, he's a very kind kid."

 With his baggage and while listening to Rain and Kate's conversation, Norse was about to walk calmly toward the entrance.